 Diagnostic test for Caprine Arthritis-encephalitis Virus, Maedi Visna Virus, Corynebacterium pseudotuberculosis, & Mycobacterium paratuberculosis.

 The Goat/Sheep Multiplex kit is designed as a flock health check and can be used with milk and serum samples.
 The multiplex plate is printed with 5 antigens, with a specific antigen for each of the diseases.
+Bespoke options are available for different combinations of the four diseases, please enquire for details.
 The assay is run in a standard 96 well microtiter plate which has the individual antigens accurately printed at specific locations in the wells.
 A highly sensitive enhanced chemiluminescent substrate is used to generate a signal and this signal is captured with a high res camera.

 Caprine Arthritis Encephalitis Virus/Maedi Visna Virus are lentiviruses which infect macrophages of goats and sheep respectively and causes disease of the mammary gland, lungs, central nervous system and joints.
 The onset of disease is insidious and very variable.
 It may take several years to develop fully, conversely many animals remain asymptomatic during their life time.
 In herds with a high prevalence of infection economic losses can be significant due to disease and early culling.
 In Norway they have found that eradication of this pathogen from dairy goat herds can increase milk production by up to 40%.